ignite/cli/docs/guide/nameservice/04-keeper.md

 ## Define Keepers for the Nameservice Module

 Keepers are module-specific.
+Keeper is part of the Cosmos SDK that is responsible for writing data to the store.
+Each module uses its own keeper.

-In this section, you define the keepers that are required by the nameservice module:
+In this section, define the keepers that are required by the nameservice module:

 - Buy name
 - Set name